NBISweden/knowledgetransfercrashcourses/SnakemakeCrashCourse/README.md

 import of python modules or definition of python functions can be included in the Snakefile.

-### Directives:
+### Directives

-Directives The most important directives are the `output`, `input` and `shell` directives and are defined as follows (although here heavily documented):
+The most important directives are the `output`, `input` and `shell` directives.
+Their use is described in the code snippet and the associated text below.
+In the code snippet, extensive *comments* (starting with a `#`) are used to explain the *following* code line(s) (e.g., a directive).
+Notice that comments are ignored (not executed) by snakemake when running the workflow (see further [Comments in the code](#Comments\ in\ the\ code)).

 ```
-# Notice the colon (:) after the rule and the directives
+# Notice that a colon (:) is required after the rule and the directives
-# (python style definitions)
+# (compare python style function definitions)
-rule linkFastq:
+rule sortAndIndex:

-    # the output directive is a (possibly nested) list of desired
+    # The output directive is a (possibly nested) list of desired
-    # output files, the list items can be named.
-The output directive
+    # output files, the list items can be named (notice that commas
+    # are required between list items).
+The output directive defines
-    # defines wildcards inside curly brackets {}; the value of the
+    # wildcards inside curly brackets {}; the value of the wildcards
-    # wildcards is determined when the rule is called either from
+    # is determined when the rule is called either from command-line
-    # command-line or by another rule (more about this below).
+    # or by another rule (more about this below).
+If an output folder
+    # (here "mapped" is missing, snakemake creates it automatically.)
     output:
+        bam = "mapped/{prefix}.bam",
-        fastq = "fastq/{sample}.fastq"
+        bai = "mapped/{prefix}.bam.bai"

-    # the input directive is a (possibly nested) list of required
+    # The input directive is a (possibly nested) list of required
-    # input files, the list items can be named.
-It often contains
+    # input files, the list items can be named (notice that commas
+    # are required between list items).
+It often contains the wildcards
-    # the wildcards defined in the output directive.
+    # defined in the output directive.
     input:
-        fastq = "path/to/originals/{sample}.fastq"
+        sam = "mapped/{prefix}.sam",

     # The shell minimally contains the bash commands needed to
     # convert input to output.
-The code should quoted (use triple
+The code should be quoted (use triple
     # quotes for code blocks and single quotes for single lines).
     shell:
         """
-        ln -s {input.fastq} {output.fastq}
+        exec &> {log.log}
+        echo "Create backup"

+        echo "Creating sorted and indexed bam"
+        samtools sort {input.sam} -o {output.bam}
+        samtools index {output.bam}

+        echo "Done"
         """
 ```

+- The `output` directive describes what files the rule can produce, which, in the example above, expands to the python dictionary `{"bam": "mapped/{prefix}.bam", "bai": "mapped/{prefix}.bam.bai"}`.
+- The `input` directive describes the input files the rule require to do it job, which, in the example above, expands to the (single-itemed) python dictionary `{"sam": "mapped/{prefix}.sam"}`.
+- The `shell` directive, describes the bash commands used to produce the output from the input.
+(Note, the `shell` directive can be replaced by the `script` or `run` directives, which are not covered here.)

 Other important directives include